gthsun/gthsun/README.md

-## வணக்கம், thanks for visiting my profile!
+## Guten Tag, thanks for visiting my profile!

 My name is **Geethan Sundaram**.
 I am a second-year computer science student at the University of Virginia.